TerryV8/click-count/docs/containerization.md

 What if we have something like a kind of VM, but faster, smaller and easier to work with than a VM.
 That's what Docker offered.
 We could package the code and the system-level configuration (entire OS, and simulations of all the hardware) in a lightweight package that can stand up quickly and run almost anywhere.

 It is lightweight, because container has only what the app needs in order to run.
+Moreover, orchestration becomes much easier with container thanks to its lightweight.